magento1211/magento-category-bundle/docs/index.md

 ## Category Bundle

 The Flagbit Akeneo Category Bundle allows you to add new category properties like text-fields, checkboxes, date-fields and many more to enhance your categories with the data your shop needs.
-You can also localize the each category property for your supported languages.
+You can also localize each category property for your supported languages.

 ### A short list of features